Octane-Corporation/breach-protector-android/README.md

 # 🔐 Password Breach Protector (Android)

-A privacy-first Android app built with **Kotlin** and **Jetpack Compose** that helps users check if their passwords have appeared in known data breaches — **without ever sending the full password to any server**.
+A privacy-first Android app built with **Kotlin** and **Jetpack Compose** that helps users check if their passwords have appeared in known data breaches — **without ever sending the full password to any server**

 ---